-- Distinctively inspired – the company is trustworthy, inspiring, and modern, with a purpose to create product products that enrich the lives of its users.
+The company is trustworthy, inspiring, and modern, with a purpose to create product products that enrich the lives of its users.

 Apple is always innovating to maintain its competitive advantage and meet unmet consumer needs.

-- Customer obsessed – lastly, Apple knows what matters most to its customers and finds ways to deliver.
+Lastly, Apple knows what matters most to its customers and finds ways to deliver.

 Apple’s brand relevance became even most robust as technology use became a necessity during the pandemic.